Bonnie Sveen

 Bonnie Sveen (born 14 July 1989) is an Australian actress.
 She began her acting career at the Huon Valley Theatre Company, before attending the National Institute of Dramatic Art.
 In 2010, Sveen starred in the multi-story drama film Before the Rain and made a guest appearance in the soap opera Home and Away.
 In 2013, Sveen appeared as the freed slave Chadara in Spartacus: Vengeance.
 Sveen also joined the main cast of Home and Away as Ricky Sharpe.
 For her portrayal of Ricky, Sveen won the Logie Award for Most Popular New Talent.
 Sveen appeared as Ricky in the 2015 spin-off Home and Away: An Eye for an Eye.
 The following year, she announced her departure from Home and Away, after she was cast in the Seven Network drama The Secret Daughter, alongside Jessica Mauboy.

 Early and personal life

-Sveen was born in the Huon Valley, South Tasmania to Rob and Leanne Sveen.
+Sveen was born in the Huon Valley, South Tasmania to a Canadian father, Rob, and Australian mother, Leanne Sveen.
 She has two brothers, one older and one younger.
 Sveen began her acting career at the Huon Valley Theatre Company.
 She attended Rosny College, before she moved to Sydney to attend the National Institute of Dramatic Art (NIDA).
+She is of Norwegian descent on her father's side.

 Outside of acting, Sveen is also a painter.
 Sveen has been in a relationship with assistant director Nathan Gooley since 2015.
 In August 2018, Sveen announced that the couple were expecting identical twins in October.
 However, Sveen gave birth to the twin girls a month early.
+Sveen and Gooley announced their engagement in 2020, and they married on 11 March 2023 in Tasmania.